-- 4. If the selected Balancer Chip is expelled, revisit the tibia and femur for any remaining posterior meniscus or cartilage. - 5.
-Apply valgus/varus pressure in extension with the selected Balancer Chip in place.
-Joint play of 1-2 mm for the medial compartment and 2-3 mm for the lateral compartment is desired.
+- 1 to 2mm - Apply valgus/varus pressure in extension with the selected Balancer Chip in place.
+Joint play of 1-2mm for the medial compartment and 2-3mm for the lateral compartment is desired.
 A tight joint may lead to the overstuffing of the contralateral compartment.